The following column by Tom Pauken originally appeared in TribTalk, a publication of The Texas Tribune.

 I wish I could feel otherwise.

-Is the author of Bringing Home America.
+Tom Pauken is the author of Bringing Home America.
+He is a board member of Charlemagne Institute.